The Castle of Terror

 "The Castle of Terror" is a fantasy short story by American writers L. Sprague de Camp and Lin Carter, featuring the fictional sword and sorcery hero Conan the Barbarian created by Robert E. Howard.
 It was first published by Lancer Books in the paperback collection Conan of Cimmeria (1969), which was reprinted several times, first by Lancer and later by Ace Books through 1993.
 It has also been published by Sphere Books in the omnibus paperback collection The Conan Chronicles (1989).
+The story has been translated into German, Japanese, Spanish, Dutch, Italian, French, and Czech.

 Plot summary

 Conan, having been exiled after a drought struck his Bamula tribe and murdering the high priest who blamed him for it, journeys across the savanna of Kush.
 He instinctively feels that something is watching him, but sees nothing.
 However, he is being followed by a pack of hungry lions.

 An hour later, an exhausted Conan has fought off three lion attacks and is out of arrows.
 He runs through the darkness, with a lioness lapping at his heel, as a beam of moonlight peeks out from behind the clouds.
 Soon, Conan realizes the lions have stopped their pursuit as the vast plain mysteriously ends.
 Suddenly, Conan finds himself within the center of a giant circle of dead vegetation.
 At the edge, the lions simply look on as Conan examines his surroundings.

 Not knowing how long the lions will be kept at bay by whatever force is preventing them from crossing into the circle, Conan travels deeper into the dead area.
 Soon, he discovers a ruined castle.
 As a storm begins forming right above him, Conan realizes his only shelter is the crumbled and misshapen structure ahead of him.
 Conan makes his way inside the ruined building, noting the black onyx stone and bizarre architecture before him.
 In fact, the halls and stairs appear to be built for a creature larger than human-sized while strange carvings riddle the walls.
 Conan wonders if perhaps this was an ancient citadel of the long-extinct Serpent Men he has heard of in legends.